Airconnex/aeropage-wordpress/readme.txt

 <p><strong>After a few seconds, you should see your data appear in the right - and a Success message.</strong></p>
 <p>You are now ready to save the post, which will syncronize you posts for the first time.
 After syncronizing your custom post will appear in the Wordpress menu, and a post will have been added for each record in your Airtable data.</p>
 <aside>
-ðŸ’¡ The first time you sync it can take longer as itâ€™s downloading your featured images.
+ðŸ’¡ The first time you sync it can take longer as it"s downloading your featured images.

 </aside>